 As women grow older, production of hormones by the ovaries decreases.
 Menopause occurs when the ovaries stop releasing eggs and a woman stops menstruating.
 Usually this follows a 3- to 5-year period when a woman’s estrogen level gradually begins to decline.
 This period is called perimenopause.

 In the United States, the average age for a woman to go through menopause is 51, but it can occur anytime in the early 40s to late 50s.
-Some factors can cause premature menopause, including genetics, autoimmune disorders, illness, chemotherapy, radiation, surgical removal of the ovaries with or without removal of the uterus, smoking, or higher body mass index.
+Some factors can cause this premature condition, including genetics, autoimmune disorders, illness, chemotherapy, radiation, surgical removal of the ovaries with or without removal of the uterus, smoking, or higher body mass index.

 For those women undergoing natural menopause (not brought on by any type of medical or surgical treatment) the process is gradual.
 It usually follows three stages:

 This initial stage usually begins several years before the natural condition.
 During this time, ovaries gradually produce fewer hormones.
 During the last few years of perimenopause, estrogen decreases more rapidly.
-At this point, some women will experience symptoms of menopause.
+At this point, some women will experience menopause-like symptoms.
 Perimenopause lasts until the ovaries stop producing eggs.

 This occurs at the point when it has been a year since a woman’s last period.
 The ovaries have stopped producing eggs and most of their estrogen.

 Postmenopause defines the years after menopause.
 Most symptoms decrease or cease for most women.
 The loss of estrogen poses some health risks as a woman ages.

 Some women experience this premature condition.
 This can be a result of genetics, autoimmune disorders, illness, chemotherapy, radiation, surgical removal of the ovaries (with or without removal of the uterus), smoking, or higher body mass index.

 Other possible conditions include: